MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 </ol>

 **Details Section** <br>
-This displays in the body of your the timeline email record.
-You can have up to four (4) fields in the **Detail** section, but only the first three (3) fields are seen on the timeline record.
+Appears in the body of your the timeline email record.
+You can have up to four fields in the **Detail** section, but only the first three fields are seen on the timeline record.

 <ol>

-<b>h.
-Details - Field 1.</b> As before, regardless of the field you choose, this field will always appear below the Header - Field 1 as a sub-header on the timeline record.
-For this example we selected <b>To</b> for this field. <!--Depending on the font setting in your browser, the font for this section will display differently.--><br>
+<b> **h.**	**Details - Field 1.**</b> As before, regardless of the field you choose, this field will always appear below the Header - Field 1 as a sub-header on the timeline record.
+For this example we selected <b>To</b> for this field.<br>

 **i.**	**Details - Field 2.** This field will display one line of text in a summary view on the timeline record.
 When you expand your timeline record,  content in this field is fully displayed with format.
 For this example we selected **CC** for this field.<br>